College of Science and Health > Academics > Psychology > Graduate Programs > Community Psychology (MA/PhD) > Admission

 1. Completeness of Credentials: Faculty will only review complete applications submitted before the December 5 deadline.
 The review process begins shortly after this date, and interviews with a group of selected applicants will take place on campus in February.
 Applicants will be notified if they qualify for an interview.
 In-person interviews are strongly preferred; however, phone/Skype interviews can be arranged if necessary.

-2. Graduate Record Examination (GRE) Scores and Grade Point Average (GPA): For students applying for fall 2021 admission, the GRE is optional.
+2. Graduate Record Examination (GRE) Scores and Grade Point Average (GPA): For students applying for fall 2022 admission, the GRE is optional.
 Students who do not submit a GRE will not be penalized.
-You may choose to submit a GRE score.
-If so, please submit your scores directly through ETS.
+If you choose to submit a GRE score, please submit your scores directly through ETS.
 A GPA of 3.5 or higher is advised.
 If an applicant is particularly strong in one area but not another, these criteria are not followed rigidly.

 3. Undergraduate Preparation.
 Students are expected to have had courses in statistics, psychological research methods, and other areas of psychology to permit advanced study in this field.
 The minimum requirement for admission is 32 quarter hours (24 semester hours) in psychology.
 Although not required, history & systems, social and community psychology, and math courses are viewed positively.
 In addition, applied and research experience will be an important consideration in the selection process.
 Download and fill out the

 4. Three Letters of Recommendation.
 Students should have at least 3 letters of recommendation.
 Selected recommenders are encouraged to address the applicant’s academic abilities, potential for conducting research, and ability to work with others.

 5. Personal Statement: No specific prompt is provided in order to allow applicants the freedom to express themselves as they deem appropriate.
 Applicants are encouraged to highlight their research interests and name faculty with whom they would like to work.
 A guideline of two to three pages is advised.